David Bryant Law

-David, who comes from a family of attorneys, began his legal career in Lexington, Kentucky with nationally recognized Plaintiff’s attorney, Gary C. Johnson.
+David George Bryant, who comes from a family of attorneys, began his legal career in Lexington, Kentucky with nationally recognized Plaintiff’s attorney, Gary C. Johnson.
 He relocated to Louisville in August 2008 and joined a prominent plaintiffs’ firm where his practice focused primarily on protecting the interests of injured individuals, their loved ones, and small businesses.
-Included in his diverse group of clients were victims of asbestos exposure, toxic chemical exposure, corporate fraud, nursing home abuse, trucking industry negligence and medical malpractice.
-Since then, David has expanded his practice to representing victims of defective medical and pharmaceutical products, including transvaginal mesh, Actos, and SSRI antidepressants.
+Included in his diverse group of clients were victims of asbestos exposure, toxic chemical exposure, corporate fraud, nursing home abuse, trucking industry negligence, child sex abuse, and medical malpractice.
+Since then, David has expanded his practice to representing victims of defective medical, pharmaceutical, and other products, including DePuy metal on metal hips, Roundup weed killer, Zantac, Volkswagen (leaky sunroofs), General Motors (ignition switch defect), transvaginal mesh, Actos, and SSRI antidepressants.

-David resides in the Highlands with his wife, Kelly, and is an avid UK football and basketball fan.
-He also enjoys golf, snow skiing and traveling to near and far places.
+David resides in Louisville with his wife and law school classmate, Kelly, and their son Sam and is an avid UK football and basketball fan.
+He also enjoys golf, snow skiing, and traveling to places near and far.

-David is certified to practice in all state courts in Kentucky, and federal courts in the Eastern and Western districts of Kentucky, Southern District of West Virginia, Northern District of Ohio, and Middle District of Tennessee.
+David is certified to practice in all state courts in Kentucky, and federal courts in the Eastern and Western districts of Kentucky, Southern District of New York, Southern District of West Virginia, Northern District of Ohio, Middle District of Tennessee, and Western District of Pennsylvania.

 He is licensed to practice before the United States Supreme Court and the Sixth Circuit Court of Appeals.
-David received the honors of Duke of Paducah and Kentucky Colonel based on his longstanding commitment to serving the people of this Commonwealth.
+David was recognized as a Duke of Paducah and Kentucky Colonel based on his longstanding commitment to serving the people of this Commonwealth.

 In 2017, David was invited to become a Fellow of the Litigation Counsel of America, The Trial Lawyer Honorary Society.
 Membership is limited to 3,500 Fellows, representing less than one-half of one percent of American lawyers.

-In March 2016, David was invited to serve on the University of Kentucky College of Law Alumni Board of Directors, the main alumni group for the College of Law.
+In March 2016, David was invited to serve on the University of Kentucky J. David Rosenberg College of Law Alumni Board of Directors, the main alumni group for the College of Law.

 In September 2011, David was named an Advocate by the American Association of Justice National College of Advocacy.
 David was also selected as a member of The National Trial Lawyers Top 40 Under 40 in 2012.